-The Water Management Support Section consists of the Surface Water Rights Unit, the Notice of Intent Unit, the Information Management Unit, the Groundwater Right Conveyance Unit, the Arizona Department of Water Resources Bookstore, the Imaging Unit and the Library Unit.
+The Water Management Support Section consists of the Surface Water Rights Unit, the Notice of Intent Unit, and, the Groundwater Right Conveyance Unit.
 The goal of this section is to provide the public and ADWR staff with information, applications, public records, and permits and certificates in an efficient and timely manner.